GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	--vpc-connector=projects/$TAG_ENGINE_PROJECT/locations/$TAG_ENGINE_REGION/connectors/$VPC_CONNECTOR \
 	--vpc-egress=private-ranges-only
 ```
+<br><br>

-11. Set Cloud Run environment variable:
+12. Set Cloud Run environment variable:

 ```
 export SERVICE_URL=`gcloud run services describe tag-engine --format="value(status.url)"` gcloud run services update tag-engine --set-env-vars SERVICE_URL=$SERVICE_URL
 ```
+<br><br>

-12. Put a load balancer in front of the Cloud Run service:
+13. Put a load balancer in front of the Cloud Run service:

 Create an application load balancer that accepts incoming https requests from your Tag Engine domain and forwards them to a [serverless network endpoint group](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts) that is tied to your Tag Engine Cloud Run service.

 Once your load balancer has been created, use its IP address to create an A record in Cloud DNS.

 If you created an external load balancer, enable Identity-Aware Proxy (IAP) on your load balancer's backend.
 Grant `IAP-secured Web App User` role to the user identities who are allowed to access the application.
+<br><br>

-13. This step is optional.
+14. This step is optional.
 If you plan to let Tag Engine to auto refresh your tags on a set schedule, you'll also need to make a Cloud Scheduler entry to trigger those tag updates:

 ```
 gcloud services enable cloudscheduler.googleapis.com